EOP SERIES AVAILABE ON THIS WEB SITE

 LOD - 1832-1997 1 year yes - - - 1832-1997 -

-1 EOP provide the coordinate transformation from the International Celestial Reference frame to the International Terrestrial Reference frame.
+1 EOP adjust the transformation from the International Celestial Reference Frame to the International Terrestrial Reference frame.

 2For the "individual" series the reference frame are not necessarily the international frames.
 The associated frames can present rotation with respect to the international frames up to a few milliarcseconds.
 See consistency.